IRS Form 12277 Instructions

 • With the consent of the Taxpayer Advocate or at the Taxpayer Advocate’s recommendation that a tax lien withdrawal would be in the federal government’s best interest

-Before moving onto the form itself, we should note the additional requirements that the IRS has placed on tax lien withdrawal.
+We should note the additional requirements that the IRS has placed on tax lien withdrawal.
 Specifically regarding a taxpayer’s payment agreement.

 When does a taxpayer’s installment agreement meet the criterial for tax lien withdrawal?